WeAreWizards/blog/content/articles/writing-my-first-crate.md

 ```

 From the code above, you can see that a JWT has 3 parts, separated by a `.`.
-All of those parts are base64 encoded, which means is trivial to decode (remember the non-sensitive data point above?).
+All of those parts are base64 encoded, which means it is trivial to decode (remember the non-sensitive data point above?).

 The first is the header, that typically contains the following: